ajsmith2028/GPAW/21.1.0/README.md

 It appears that the siteconfig.py has the link to libxc shut off both statically and dynamically, if I compare this to the previous version.
 I wonder if this needs to be fixed?
+It seems to work fine without this, but I emailed CCV to check.
+(2021-06-28)

 END FIXME
 ---------